 - The following exclusions as defined by the UN Global Compact are applied by the third party data provider:

 - Derive revenue from the production, sale and/or transfer of antipersonnel landmines or cluster bombs.

 - Derive revenue from the production and/or manufacturing of tobacco.

 The investment strategy is implemented through a robust investment and review process that periodically refreshes the ESG data upon which CIM makes its investment decisions.

 What policy does CIM use to assess the good governance practices of investee companies?

 - The good governance practices of the investee companies are considered in the investment due diligence process.
-CIM’s determination as to whether an investee company follows good governance practices is based upon a rating produced by a third party ESG data provider.
+CIM’s determination as to whether an investee company follows good governance practices is based upon a rating produced by a third party data provider.

-- There may be securities in the portfolio in respect of which the data provider does not provide a governance score for the issuer.
+- There may be securities in the portfolio in respect of which the data provider does not provide a governance score for the company.
 Where this is the case, the CIM equity team will use the same scoring methodology as that used by the data provider to assess whether the investee company follows good governance practices.